 Specify the CLASSES to be used for building the ISO via FAI.
-By default only the classes GRMLBASE, GRML_FULL and I386/AMD64 (depending on system architecture) are assumed, resulting in a small base system (being about ~180MB total ISO size).
+By default only the classes GRMLBASE, GRML_MEDIUM and I386 are assumed, resulting in a small base system (being about ~180MB total ISO size).
 If using a non-I386 system (like AMD64) you should specify the appropriate architecture as well.
 Additionally you can specify a class providing a grml-kernel (see the CLASSES section in this document for details about available classes).
-So instead of GRML_FULL you can also use GRML_SMALL and GRML_FULL.
+So instead of GRML_MEDIUM you can also use GRML_SMALL and GRML_FULL.

-Important
+) Important

 All class names should be written in uppercase letters.
 Do not use a dash, use an underscore.
-So do not use "amd64" but "AMD64", do not use "FOO_BAR" but "FOO_BAR".
+So do not use "amd64" but "AMD64", do not use "FOO BAR" but "FOO_BAR".